qaif/quantum-games-hackathon-2023/README.md

 # The Entangled Explorer
 This project was developed for the Quantum Games Hackathon 2023 organised by the Quantum AI Foundation.
+The main goal of the game is to learn how to manipulate quantum gates and circuits in a fun and interactive way.

 ## Backstory
 In the not-so-distant future, a brilliant young quantum programmer named Max finds himself at the epicenter of a failed experiment that forever alters the course of his life.
 In his research laboratory, Max and his team of physicists were on the brink of unlocking new potentials in quantum computing.
 Unfortunately, their ambitious experiment took an unexpected turn.